-Healthy gums do not bleed.
+Healthy gums don’t bleed.
 If your gums bleed, you could be showing early stages of periodontal disease, or gum disease.
 It occurs when bacteria found in the plaque builds up on the teeth and along the gum line.
-Gingivitis, or gum inflammation, precedes periodontitis, or gum disease.
+Gingivitis and gum inflammation are the early signs that precede advanced periodontitis.

 Signs of Gum Disease

-Look for symptoms of gingivitis and periodontitis before they progress further.
+Look for these symptoms of gingivitis and periodontitis before they progress.
 Common signs of gum disease to look out for include:

 - Toothaches